http-kit/http-kit/README.md

 # Http kit

-A fast, asynchronous HTTP server and HTTP client in pure java nio, Only depend on JDK.
+Event driven HTTP server and HTTP client in java and clojure, only depend on JDK and Clojure.

 I write it for the http server and http client of [Rssminer](http://rssminer.net)